 Sharing seeds with other gardeners has many advantages over buying your own.

 - Save Money.
-A single packet of vegetable seeds can cost anywhere from $1 to $10.
+A single seed packet for your vegetable garden can cost anywhere from $1 to $10.
 If your garden contains around 25 different crops, as ours does, that adds up to between $25 and $250 a year.
 If you can get just half your garden seeds by trading with other gardeners, you can save $7 to $125 each gardening season.

 - Share Knowledge.
 When you get seeds directly from other gardeners, you can also get useful advice about growing them.
 You can learn which varieties grow best in your soil, as well as which insects and diseases to watch out for and how to combat them.
-Also, since people who like to grow food generally like to cook and eat it as well, you can learn exciting new ways to prepare the vegetables you grow.
+Experienced seed savers can teach you about how to harvest seeds from your own plants for future use.
+And since people who like to grow food generally like to cook and eat it as well, you can learn exciting new ways to prepare the vegetables you grow.

 - Build Community.
-A seed exchange is a great place to meet folks who share your interest in gardening.
+A seed exchange is a great place to meet people in your local gardening community.
 By getting to know other gardeners, you have somewhere to turn for help and advice if you run into problems.
 You can even discover other interests you share and possibly form lasting friendships.

 Joining a Seed Library